Consolidated PB4Y-2 Privateer: Operational history

-The Privateer entered U.S. Navy service during late 1944, Patrol Bomber Squadrons 118 and 119 (VPB-118 and VPB-119) being the first Fleet squadrons to equip with the aircraft.
+The Privateer entered U.S. Navy service during early 1944, Patrol Bomber Squadrons 118 and 119 (VPB-118 and VPB-119) being the first Fleet squadrons to equip with the aircraft.
 The first overseas deployment began on 6 January 1945, when VPB-118 left for operations in the Marianas.
-On 2 March 1945 VPB-119 began "offensive search" missions out of Clark Field, Luzon in the Philippines, flying sectored searches of the seas and coastlines extending from the Gulf of Tonkin in the south, along the Chinese coast, and beyond Okinawa in the north.
+On 2 March 1945 VPB-119 began "offensive search" missions out of Clark Field on Luzon in the Philippines, flying sectored searches of the seas and coastlines extending from the Gulf of Tonkin in the south, along the Chinese coast, and beyond Okinawa in the north.

 Privateers were used as typhoon/hurricane hunters from 1945 to the mid-1950s.
 One aircraft, designated BuNo 59415 of VPB-119, went down when it experienced mechanical trouble while investigating a Category 1 typhoon near Batan Island in the Philippines.
 It attempted to land on the island, but was unable to do so and crashed.
-It was one of only six hurricane hunter flights that were ever lost, and the only one found.
+It was one of only six hurricane hunter flights ever lost, and the only one found.
 Another P4Y-2S, designated BuNo 59716 of Squadron VW-3 (formerly VJ-1), was lost during reconnaissance of Super Typhoon Doris on 16 December 1953.
 Flying out of NAS Agana, Guam, the Privateer with a crew of nine was tracking Typhoon Doris with sustained winds of 90-95 knots near the small island of Agrihan north of Guam.
 No sign of the crew nor wreckage of the plane was ever found.

 PB4Y-2s were also used during the Korean War to fly "Firefly" night illumination missions dropping parachute flares to detect North Korean and Chinese seaborne infiltrators.
 In addition, Privateers were used by the U.S. Navy for signals intelligence (SIGINT) flights off of the coast of the Soviet Union and the People's Republic of China.
 On 8 April 1950, Soviet La-11 fighters shot down a U.S. Navy PB4Y-2 Privateer (BuNo 59645) over the Baltic Sea, off the coast of Liepāja, Latvia.
-Named the Turbulent Turtle, the aircraft was assigned to Patrol Squadron 26 (VP-26), Det A.
+Nicknamed the "Turbulent Turtle," the aircraft was assigned to Patrol Squadron 26 (VP-26), Det A.